 - Celebrate your fans by featuring a Fan of the Month on your website and social media profiles.

-- Host a contest for the best illustration of a scene from one of your books where the winner will have his/her illustration featured on your website.
+- Host a contest for the best illustration of a scene from one of your books where the winner will have their illustration featured on your website.

 - Link to the winner’s illustration on your social media pages.

-- Host a contest for the best book trailer where the winner will have his/her trailer featured on your website.
+- Host a contest for the best book trailer where the winner will have their trailer featured on your website.

 - Link to the winner’s book trailer on your social media pages.

 - Host a contest where your fans can submit a movie of them acting their favorite scene in one of your books and feature the winner on your website.

 - Link to the winner’s movie on your social media pages.